10 Best Recruitment Software for Small Business

 Manatal offers AI-based recruitment software that helps small businesses and other organizations source and hire candidates faster.

-Why I picked Manatal: This easy-to-use recruitment software allows you to customize recruitment pipelines with a slick, drag-and-drop interface.
-Kanban boards give you an overview of the recruitment process in a single-board view.
+Why I picked Manatal: This easy-to-use recruitment software comes with a lot out of the box for small businesses.
+Handy Kanban boards give you an overview of your recruitment process in a single view, and you can use the drag-and-drop interface to customize your recruitment pipeline based on your internal process.

 Manatal Standout Features and Integrations